xoolive/ship162/readme.md

 # ship162

-**ship162** is a complete maritime tracking application that includes the rs162 Rust library for decoding AIS (Automatic Identification System) messages from NMEA sentences using the `deku` library for clean, declarative binary data parsing.
+**ship162** is a complete maritime tracking application that includes the rs162 Rust library for decoding AIS (Automatic Identification System) messages from binary feeds and NMEA sentences using the `deku` library for clean, declarative binary data parsing.

 The library takes its inspiration from the Python [pyais](https://github.com/M0r13n/pyais/) library and leverages [deku](https://github.com/sharksforarms/deku) to provide efficient, type-safe AIS message decoding.
 The major specificity compared to other implementations is the deku-based decoder, which enables clean bit-level parsing with compile-time guarantees.